Next: Wdired, Previous: Dired Updating, Up: Dired

 directory or its subdirectories that contain a match for

 regexp.
-It works by running the programs find
+It works by running the programs find and

-.
+grep.
 See also M-x grep-find, in Grep Searching.

 (An alternative method of showing files whose contents match a given